May 29, 2024

 London, UK, 29 May, 2024: Climate analytics non-profit TransitionZero today launched Solar Asset Mapper (TZ-SAM), an open-access global dataset of commercial- and utility-scale solar facilities utilising satellite imagery and machine learning.
 This is the first time that open-access, geo-located solar asset data has been made available at this level of granularity, and identifies small- and medium-sized solar assets at scale.
 Regularly updated, it can be integrated into system models for electricity grid operations and planning, supporting more effective forecasting by filling gaps in traditional methods of solar asset reporting.

 Solar power is the fastest-growing power generation technology in history.
-In 2023 alone, the world added almost 400 gigawatts (GW) of solar capacity, equivalent to installing more than 192 football fields of solar panels every hour1.
+In 2023 alone, the world added almost 400 gigawatts (GW) of solar capacity, equivalent to installing more than 192 football fields of solar panels every hour.
 To effectively manage ongoing solar deployment, accurate and current facility-level data is essential.
 It enables the management of intermittency, facilitates grid planning, and allows for the assessment of trade-offs with biodiversity, conservation, and land protection priorities.

 Up to now, datasets of solar generating capacity have not been able to fully meet the changing needs of grid planners.
 Datasets are country-level, don’t adequately differentiate between large- and small-scale facilities, and struggle to keep up with the rapid pace of solar expansion.